 In robust analysis, the stability of the deep drawing process is analyzed under predefined process conditions.
 In everyday production, it is possible for parts to be produced smoothly one day, and the next day problems arise even though production conditions have apparently not changed at all.
 This is due to noise and variations in the forming process.

 Under real production conditions, there are important but unavoidable and uncontrollable variations of drawing parameters.
 These variations may be divided into two classes:

 Robust analysis is carried out to analyze the influence of noise variables on the forming process.
 The user defines a variation for every noise variable in the form of a mean value and the associated standard deviation.
 Based on this variation, multiple simulations are carried out.
 All simulations on hand are then analyzed, using an analysis identical to that carried out in the sensitivity analysis.
 However, the analysis is now based on the variation of the noise variables and not on the basis of the design parameters.
 In this way, a quality function, which is dependent on the noise variables, is calculated.
 In robust analysis, it can be verified whether a forming process provides stable results under the influence of common noise of various parameters.

-a robust analysis
+Input diagram of noise variables for a robust analysis

-a stable and capable process
+Robust analysis allows for the definition of a stable and capable process

 If the influence and sensitivity of noise variables are known, the forming process can be designed accordingly so that: